Latroids and code invariants: Latroids

 \subsection{Cryptomorphic definitions}

-Inspired by matroid theory, we define the concepts of independent element, basis, and circuit of a latroid.
+Inspired by matroid theory, we define and study the concepts of independent element, basis, and circuit of a latroid.

 \begin{definition} Let $(\rho,\lVert \cdot\rVert, \mathcal{L})$ be an $A$-latroid.
-An element $L\in\Ll$ is called {\bf independent} if $\rho(L)=\lVert L\rVert$, a {\bf basis} if $\rho(L)=\lVert L\rVert=\rho(1_{\Ll})$, and a {\bf circuit} if $\rho(L)<\lVert L\rVert$ and for all $L_2<L$ we have $\rho(L_2)=\lVert L_2\rVert$. \end{definition}
+An element $L\in\Ll$ is called {\bf independent} if $\rho(L)=\lVert L\rVert$, a {\bf basis} if $\rho(L)=\lVert L\rVert=\rho(1_{\Ll})$, and a {\bf circuit} if $\rho(L)<\lVert L\rVert$ and for all $M<L$ we have $\rho(M)=\lVert M\rVert$. \end{definition}

 In the case of matroids, knowing the independent sets is equivalent to knowing the rank function.
-In the case of latroids, however, this is not true in general, as one can see in the next example.
+However, in the case of latroids, this is not true in general, as one can see in the next example.
+In Proposition~\ref{proposition:independent}, however, we show that a $\mathbb{Z}$-latroid over a finite complemented modular lattice is determined by its independent elements.

 \begin{example} Let $\mathcal{L}$ be the lattice of ideals of $\Z_8$.
 We consider the length function $\lVert\cdot\rVert$ given by $\lVert R\rVert=\vert R\rvert-1$ for each $R\in\Ll$.
-Then, $(\vert\cdot\vert/2,\lVert\cdot\rVert,\Ll)$ and $(\lambda,\lVert\cdot\rVert,\Ll)$ are two $\Z$-latroids whose independent elements are $0_{\Ll}$, $4\Z_8$, and $2\Z_8$.
-However, we have that $\rho(\Z_8)=4$, while $\lambda(\Z_8)=3$. \end{example}
+Then, $(\lfloor\vert\cdot\vert/2\rfloor,\lVert\cdot\rVert,\Ll)$ and $(\lambda,\lVert\cdot\rVert,\Ll)$ are two $\Z$-latroids whose independent elements are $0_{\Ll}$ and $4\Z_8$.
+However, we have that $\lfloor\vert\Z_8\vert/2\rfloor=4$, while $\lambda(\Z_8)=3$. \end{example}